a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 The goal here is to simulate reconnaissance activity (what an attacker might do to fingerprint open services on a target) and analyze the traces that these two scans leave on the target machine.

-Reconnaissance in cybersecurity would be considered one of the first phases of an attack because it relies heavily on information gathering.
+In cybersecurity, reconnaissance is typically the first phase of an attack, as it focuses on gathering information about the target system or network.

 ##